0xmycf/SimpleTeaTimer/README.md

 It does not account for non-linear brewing.

 Recipes from here: [Meileaf](https://meileaf.com)
-He published a free guide once, if you can't find it and are interested feel free to msg me.
+He published a free guide once, if you can't find it and are interested feel free to open an issueopen an issue.

 ## To install